Orvis PRO Approach Wet Wading Shoes Review

 Whether it's a mountain stream in the summer or saltwater flats just about any time of year, wet wading is refreshing and a lot of fun.
 With a little help from the Michelin Man, the new Orvis PRO Approach Wet Wading Shoes were specifically designed with a host of beneficial features for wet wading fresh and saltwater anglers.

-A few of the most prominent features include a breathable built-in Ariaprene sock to keep out debris, Michelin Outdoor Extreme non-marking rubber treads that are said to provide a 43% improvement in wet rubber traction and 25% better abrasion resistance than the competition, removable 3D molded OrthoLite insole, and integrated lace hoods to tuck loose laces away.
+The most prominent features include a breathable built-in Ariaprene sock to keep out debris, Michelin Outdoor Extreme non-marking rubber treads (said to provide a 43% improvement in wet rubber traction and 25% better abrasion resistance than the competition), a removable 3D-molded OrthoLite insole, and integrated lace hoods to tuck loose laces away.
 Initial impressions out of the box were excellent.
-I really like how these don't look much different than an everyday shoe and the quality seemed extremely high after a thorough inspection.
+I liked how these didn't look much different than everyday shoes, and the quality seemed extremely high.

 Let's start off with the good...

 Support- In this regard, the shoes did well.
 I put some miles on these shoes and never felt the support was lacking.
-As mentioned, the OrthoLite insoles are indeed removable which is good for cleaning or if they need replacing.
+Also, as mentioned, the OrthoLite insoles are indeed removable, which makes them easy to clean or replace.

-Socks- The integrated socks do a great job of keeping debris out of the shoes.
-I have tried other water shoes in the past (without an integrated sock feature) and it never took long for them to absolutely load up with sand and shells.
-Not only can that be uncomfortable and downright painful, but it was also a hassle each time I had to dump my shoes out and put them back on again.
-Of course some sand does make it inside of these, but on the days I wore them (in mostly minimal wave action) I never once felt the need to take a break from fishing to flush them out.
+Socks- The integrated socks did a great job of keeping debris out of the shoes.
+I have tried other water shoes in the past (without an integrated sock feature), and it never took long for them to absolutely load up with sand and shells.
+Not only could that be uncomfortable and downright painful, but it was also a hassle each time I had to dump my shoes and put them back on again.
+Of course, some sand did make it inside of these, but on the days I wore them (in mostly minimal wave action), I never once felt the need to take a break from fishing to flush them out.

 Weight- I like the fact that they aren't heavy.
 Even when wet, I never felt bogged down by the weight.

 Sizing- These seem to be true to size.
-I take a 12 in a typical shoe and the same size fit just fine here.
+I take a 12 in a typical shoe, and the same size fits just fine here.

-Washing- At the end of the day I am able to wash the shoes out quite well.
-It's impossible to get all the sand out of most any shoes unless maybe you stand there for several minutes hitting them from all angles, but a good quick blast from a hose (with insoles removed) does a great job in washing out the vast majority of particles.
+Washing- At the end of the day, the shoes can be flushed out quite well.
+It's impossible to get every grain of sand out of most shoes, but a good blast from a hose (with insoles removed) did a great job washing out the vast majority of particles.

-Grip- The tread does indeed offer tons of grip.
-I've only walked on rocks and some wooden structures a few times, but I could quickly tell the tread was excellent.
-I can't comment on durability because with these seeing 98% usage on strictly sand, that's not much of a toughness test.
+Grip- The tread offered tons of grip.
+I only walked on rocks and some wooden structures a few times each, but I could quickly tell the tread was excellent.
+Unfortunately, I can't truly comment on durability because with these seeing 98% usage on strictly sand, that's not much of a toughness test.

-Putting On- There is always some level of challenge for me getting these things on.
+Putting On- There was always some level of challenge for me getting these things on.
 I found this especially true when sweaty or wet.
-The entry is a bit tight but there are finger loops on the front and back of the sock top which does help get some added leverage and torque.
-Luckily, I find they come off easier than they go on.
+The entry is a bit tight, but there are finger loops on the sock top's front and back which helped get some added leverage and torque.
+Luckily, they come off easier than they go on.

-Discomfort- To put it mildly, I experienced a lot of discomfort while wearing the PRO Approach Shoes.
-When just starting out the day, they feel comfortable and everything seems just fine.
-However, as more ground is covered the issues start to arise.
-Each time I wore these and walked any significant distance, the area of my heel/achilles would begin to get chafed which eventually made walking pretty unpleasant and left very unsightly and raw red marks.
+Discomfort- To put it mildly, I experienced a lot of pain while wearing the PRO Approach Shoes.
+When just starting the day, they felt comfortable and everything seemed fine.
+However, as more ground was covered, the issues began to arise.
+Each time I wore these and walked any distance, the area of my heel/achilles started to get chafed, eventually making walking pretty unpleasant and leaving very unsightly and raw red marks.

-It seems the cause of this irritation likely comes from the area where the shoe and sock meet.
-When I run my finger over the inside back of the shoe, I can detect a little hard/rough zone here which would seemingly be causing the irritation.
-Honestly, if I wasn't testing these shoes I would've quit wearing them after the first day.
-If Orvis could re-design the inner portion to make it totally smooth and soft, that should solve the issue and make these truly awesome to wear.
+It seemed the cause of this irritation likely came from the area where the shoe and sock meet.
+When I ran my finger over the inside back of the shoe, I detected a little hard/rough zone here, which was likely the culprit.
+Honestly, I would've quit wearing these shoes after the first day if I wasn't testing them.
+If Orvis could redesign the inner portion to make it smooth and soft, that should solve the issue and make these genuinely awesome to wear.